Custom allocators and memory functions

 arena_resize_buf

 Reallocates the underlying buffer in the arena to new_sz.
 You can grow or shrink the arena using this function.
-Rejects shrinking below the current allocation offset.
+Rejects shrinking below the current allocation offset, and rejects arenas created with arena_init_buf (the slab is not owned).
 Any pointers allocated out of the arena are invalid after using this function.
-Returns 0 on success, -1 on error (shrink below offset or realloc failure).
+Returns 0 on success, -1 on error (external buffer, shrink below offset, or realloc failure).

 int arena_resize_buf(ArenaAllocator *allocator, const size_t new_sz);